imashishbogati/imashishbogati/README.md

 - 👋 Hi, I’m @imashishbogati
-- 👀 I’m interested in iOS and it's ecosystem
+- 👀 I'm an iOS Developer.
+I'm also very passionated about the Apple ecosystem and the design and feel of apps and technology in general

 <h2>Connect with me </h2>
 <p align="left" dir="auto">